-If you are completely new to SQLPage, you should start by reading the get started tutorial,
+If you are completely new to SQLPage, you should start by reading the get started tutorial, which will guide you through the process of creating your first SQLPage application.

+Building an application with SQLPage is quite simple.
+To create a new web page, just create a new SQL file.
 For each SELECT statement that you write, the data it returns will be analyzed and rendered to the user.
+The two most important concepts in SQLPage are components and parameters.

 To select a component and set its top-level properties, you write the following SQL statement: